RoySchor/flixster/README.md

 # Flix

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+This app was completed in 2 parts, each part is seen below.

 ## Flix Part 2